-The Arikara, or Sahnish, trace their origins to south-central North America near present day Texas and Louisiana.
+The Arikara, or Sahnish, trace their origins to Central America and then migrated through present day Texas and Louisiana.
 Archeological evidence supports oral history accounts of extensive migration up and down the Missouri River.

 Explorers and traders found the Arikara living in fortified earthlodge villages at various points along the Missouri River from Nebraska to the North Dakota state line.
 In 1804, Lewis and Clark encountered the Arikara living in three villages at the mouth of the Grand River in northern South Dakota.
 They estimated a population of 3,000 individuals.

 The death of an Arikara chief on a diplomatic mission to Washington D.C. increased hostilities between the Arikara and whites at the beginning of the nineteenth century.